aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ### Module

-- Module, in the move, may either be a program or library that can create, transfer, or store assets.
+- A module in the Move programming language may either be a program or library that can create, transfer, or store assets.

 ### Move

 - **Move** is a new programming language that implements all the transactions on the Aptos blockchain.
 - It has two different kinds of code &mdash; [transaction scripts](#transaction-script) and [Move modules](#move-module).
-- Move is a safe and secure programming language for Web3 that emphasizes access control and scarcity.
+- Move is a safe and secure programming language for web3 that emphasizes access control and scarcity.
 It is the programming language used to build the Aptos blockchain.
-You can read more about it here [Move on Aptos](https://aptos.dev/guides/move-guides/move-on-aptos/).
+You can read more about it in [Move on Aptos](../guides/move-guides/move-on-aptos.md).

 ### Move Bytecode